ossobv/exactonline/README.rst

       redirect_uri=https%3A//example.com/oauth/success/&
       response_type=code

-You'll get redirected back to:
+After authentication he will get redirected back to:

 .. code-block:: python

     https://example.com/oauth/success/?code=...

-You should implement a view on that URL, that does something like this:
+You should implement a view on that URL, that does basically this:

 .. code-block:: python

     api.request_token(code)

-At this point, you'll need to configure your division, if you haven't already:
+At this point, you should configure your default division, if you haven't already:

 .. code-block:: python